The Nature of God & The Role of the Holy Spirit

 We are still Godís children and he will still provide for us, but we will never know the taste of victory that comes from the great battles to be fought and won in the very eye of Godís will and purpose for our lives.
 As his spiritually challenged children lacking the power and knowledge which comes from the anointing of the Holy Spirit, we will never possess the where-with-all to enter into this dangerous place known as The Promised Land in the biblical analogy.

-The bible makes it clear to me, by the enlightenment of the Holy Spirit, that the three personalities of the Trinity have existed together, equally as one God, forever.
+The bible makes it clear, that the three personalities of the Trinity have existed together, equally as one God, forever.
 However, here in this world in the short time God gives us to promote his will as his beloved church, I would like to urgently impress upon the Christian reader the importance of allowing the work of the Holy Spirit to take place in his or her life.
 Many in the Body of Christ today have rejected Him without realizing they have done so, due to a lack of knowledge.
 Many others have done so, because they are deceived by false teaching.
 The great problem in rejecting the Holy Spiritís anointing is that he is the very one who opens the eyes of our understanding and leads us into all truth.
 I pray that He will anoint these words I am writing because many who read this may be blinded to what I am trying to say, without the very anointing that is required for that understanding to take place.